 #1112 $1,250Stern Brothers embroidered silk velvet evening cloak, c.1918

-The shoulders and lower sides are hand embroidered with large blossoms of blue silk floss and burnished metallic gold cord—see the bottom picture.
-The shoulder embroidery is particularly noteworthy.
+The shoulders and lower sides are hand embroidered with large blossoms of blue silk floss and burnished metallic gold cord.
+The distinctive, elegant embroidery on the shoulders is particularly noteworthy.

 The semi-abstract pseudo-heraldic motif connotes aristocratic insignia—an emblem of membership among the elite of family or of taste.
 In this case, it is the aristocracy of style, a special cadre of fashion initiates whose smart attire always attracts admiring glances.

 What phrase will you take as your heraldic motto to match the proud beauty of the noble cape?
 I suggest: Singulare Aude! ("Dare to be Exceptional")

 The condition is almost excellent.
 Along the lower side folds, the velvet shows faint discoloration, which gets lost in the fullness and does not spoil the appearance.

 One size fits all.
 The cloak is 48" from shoulder to hem.